xiaoyu0928/xiaoyu0928.github.io/index.md

 ## News

-- One short research paper and one application for Early Career Colloquium have been accepted by iConference 2024, which will be held in Jilin, China.
+- One short research paper and one application for the Early Career Colloquium have been accepted by iConference 2024, which will be held in Jilin, China.
-- I won the "Best Paper Award in Sociotechnical Concerns " in 2023 ASIS&T SIG-ILS Paper Completion.
+- I won the "Best Paper Award in Sociotechnical Concerns " in the 2023 ASIS&T SIG-ILS International Paper Competition.